 orders and no weaving is permitted.
 During the warm up laps, karts are to maintain grid position.

 The start officials will direct karts to grid positions.
-Karts arriving late to the dummy grid area
+Unless grid positions are marked on the track, the pole position kart may elect as to which side of the track they will start; the Clerk of Course will then direct the starting position of all other karts.

-will start from the rear of the field.
 When all karts are in their grid positions the race start will be

 signaled.